muzfuz/muzfuz.github.io/_posts/2020-09-29-upgrading-rails.md

 Step 4 will take the bulk of your time, but paradoxically it will also require the fewest code changes.
 If you've released steps 1-3 to production before attempting this step, then rebasing and staying on top of latest changes will not be difficult - which will make your development go faster.

+## Fix Tests in the Right Order

+First fix Model tests, then Controller tests, and do any View or Feature tests at the end - this order matters because by fixing things deeper in the call stack first, you'll be able to squash 90% of problems with the view layer before even having to think about it.

 ## Try to release database migrations separately

 Not all upgrades will required database changes, though most of them will change your schema.rb a fair bit.
 If you do need to write a migration, try to release it separately before attempting to upgrade the Rails gem itself, as it will help de-risk the release and simplify rolling back, should you need to.